sunaku/tork/README.markdown

     your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

   * Logs the output from your tests into separate files: one log per test.
-    The path of a log file is simply the path of its test file plus ".log".

-  * Configurable through a Ruby script in your current working directory.
+  * Configurable through Ruby scripts in your current working directory.

   * You can override the modular `tork*` programs with your own in $PATH.

-  * It is written in about 530 statement lines (SLOC) of pure Ruby code! :-)
+  * You can remotely control other `tork*` programs using `tork-remote`.

 ### Architecture